jam1015/evil-god-toggle/README.md

 `evil-god-toggle` is an Emacs package that seamlessly toggles between [`evil`](https://github.com/emacs-evil/evil) (Vim emulation) and [`god-mode`](https://github.com/emacsorphanage/god-mode) (Emacs modal editing).
- `god-mode` becomes a submode of Evil on the same level as any other mode (insert, visual, etc)
+ `god-mode` becomes a state of Evil just like any other state (insert, visual, etc)

 ## TLDR

-[Here](https://github.com/jam1015/evil-god-toggle?tab=readme-ov-file#installationconfiguration) is an example installation and configuation.
+[Here](https://github.com/jam1015/evil-god-toggle?tab=readme-ov-file#installationconfiguration) is an example installation and configuration.

 ## Motivation